ruslansavchuk/kubernetes-the-hard-way/docs/07-scheduler.md

 As you can see out pod is in running state, means that scheduler works as expected.

-Now we need to clean-up our wirkspace
+Now we need to clean-up our workspace
 ```bash
 kubectl delete -f pod.yaml
 ```